willofdiamond/CarND-Traffic-Sign-Classifier-Project/Project_writeup.md

 #### Steps in preprocessing

-1. As a first step, I decided to convert the images to grayscale because RGB channels are sensitive to light changes.
-Converting to other color spaces can be effective as well.
+1. As a first step, I converted the images to grayscale because RGB channels are sensitive to lighting conditions.
+When compared the results of grey channel images with RGB channels, RGB channels tend to give much better results proving that color information also plays a vital role in classification.
+This made me choose RGB channel images as my input.
+Exploring other color spaces may result in better results.
-2. I had normalized the images to get all features on the same scale
+2. I had normalized the images to get all features on the same scale.

-Here is an example of a traffic sign image before and after greyScale.

-![RGB Test Image][image10] | ![Normalized grey Test Image][image11]

 #### Model Architecture